 - Crisis Management and Conflict Resolution

-The Justice, Equity and Diversity Institute cohort, consisting of 14 members, will begin in August 2017.
+The second Justice, Equity and Diversity Institute cohort, consisting of 16 members, will begin in August 2018.
 The application process is now open.
-The deadline for completed applications has been extended to February 24, 2017.
-The 2017-2018 cohort will be announced by March 15, 2017.
+The deadline for completed applications is March 16, 2018.
+The 2018-2019 cohort will be announced the week of April 16, 2018.

 The principal leaders of Justice, Equity and Diversity Institute are Erica Corbin and Yuval Ortiz-Queroga.
 Additional facilitators contribute to the program in various ways.

-Yuval Ortiz-Quiroga currently serves as Saint Ann's School’s first Director of Diversity.
-Prior to this year he was Visual Arts Department Head at Brooklyn Friends School for eight years.
+Yuval Ortiz-Quiroga is in his second year as Saint Ann's School’s Director of Diversity.
+Before that he was Visual Arts Department Head at Brooklyn Friends School for eight years.
 Yuval came to the U.S. from Mexico to study at Dartmouth College, where he graduated with a degree in Studio Art with a concentration in Sculpture.
 He began his career in independent school teaching Art and ESL at the Storm King School in Cornwall-on-Hudson, NY; he has also taught Spanish, French, and Art History.
 Yuval has worked in all grade levels from K through 12th, but primarily has taught 7th and above.
 Aside from the arts his main interest is work towards social justice, institutional equity, and inclusion.
 Yuval applies an intersectional approach, stemming from his own multiplicity of identities, and considers himself an anti-racist educator.
 He served as the co-chair of People of Color in Independent Schools (PoCIS) NY from 2012 to 2016.
 In addition to PoCIS he has facilitated sexuality-based and race-based affinity groups both in and out of schools beginning in his undergraduate years.
 Yuval has presented at conferences on strategic shifts towards equity and inclusion in educational institutions.
-He is currently pursuing a graduate degree in School Leadership at the University of Pennsylvania, as well as being a member of the 2015-2017 Emerging Leaders Institute cohort.
+He graduated recently from School Leadership Master’s program at the University of Pennsylvania, and was a member of the NYSAIS 2015-2017 Emerging Leaders Institute cohort.

 Please contact Barbara Swanson for additional information.